adambard/learnxinyminutes-docs/solidity.html.markdown

 // All data to start of time is stored in blockchain, so
 // anyone can observe all previous data and changes

-// E. Oracles and External Data
+// D. Oracles and External Data
 // Oracles are ways to interact with your smart contracts outside the blockchain.
 // They are used to get data from the real world, send post requests, to the real world
 // or vise versa.